cdio/caio/README.md

 Note that this won't work for advanced or big program files that overwrite memory areas not configured as RAM.

-Under linux, a third way the emulator can be launched is from a GUI (like a file manager), in this case the logs must not be sent to the terminal (there won't be one), if that happens the emulator is silently terminated as soon as it is started (see the `logfile` configuration file option).
+Under Linux, a third way the emulator can be launched is from a GUI (like a file manager), in this case the logs must not be sent to the terminal (there won't be one), if that happens the emulator is silently terminated as soon as it is started (see the `logfile` configuration file option).